-As in all other photography types, the composition of the image is of the utmost importance in landscape photography.
+As in all other photography types, the image’s composition is of the utmost importance in landscape photography.
 Elliot Weston once said: “To compose a subject well means no more than to see and present it in the strongest manner possible”.
-So let’s have a look at how we can bring this into practice.
+So, let’s look at how we can put composition in landscape photography into practice.

 Know the rules / break the